How to change drive label on Windows 10

 Once you complete the steps, the new label will be reflected on the hard drive.

-To rename drive from the Properties setting, use these steps:
+To rename the drive volume from the Properties setting on Windows 10, use these steps:

 1. Open File Explorer.